hoganman/kalmanfilterjl/README.md

  ## Example: Falling Object Under Constant Acceleration

  A toy example of an object falling without air resistance is implemented in `constantaccel.jl`.
 The state vector is (h, hdot) where `h -> h + v t + 1/2 g t^2` and `hdot -> hdot + g t`.
 The measurement is (h, hdot) and so the observation matrix is the identity matrix.
+A Jupyter notebook is also available to visualize the results.

  ## Example: Falling Object Approaching Terminal Velocity